 Always Rinse Your Dishes First

 Yes, your dishwasher was invented to wash your dishes, but it wasn’t necessarily invented to handle the leftover spaghetti Bolognese clinging to all the bowls and plates.
-You must always rinse the food debris off of your plates or all of that food will end up clogging the filter over time.
+You must always rinse the food debris off of your plates and also, by using a garbage disposal or all of that food will end up clogging the filter over time.

 If Possible, Use a Whole-House Water Filtration System